Pointillism Art Movement And Its Most Inspiring Artists

 Pointillism can be described relatively simply – it’s an art movement named after a technique in which small dots of color are applied to canvas in order to form an image.
 Today, the term dotted art is also in colloquial use, and it describes the application of small dots of different color painted on canvas.
 As a historical art movement, Pointillism has a very particular implication, but nowadays it’s usually described as a special technique that has been used by a number of different artists, all of them creating in various contexts when it comes to art movements.
 The birth of Pointillism dates back to the Belle Epoque in Paris and the time of the Impressionist art.
-It is generally related to the French painter George Seurat, whose masterpiece Sunday on the Island of La Grande Jatte is widely praised as the most famous of the Pointillism paintings.
+It is generally related to the French painter Georges Seurat, whose masterpiece Sunday on the Island of La Grande Jatte is widely praised as the most famous of the Pointillism paintings.

 The Emergence of Pointillism

-George Seurat and Paul Signac’s practice and paintings led to the emergence of Pointillism, usually associated with the year 1886.
-Both artists used this style earlier, but it was art critics who coined the term, in order to describe their extraordinary innovative approach to canvas and paint.
+Georges Seurat and Paul Signac’s practice and paintings led to the emergence of Pointillism, usually associated with the year 1886.
+Both artists used this style earlier, but it was art critics who coined the term in order to describe their extraordinary innovative approach to canvas and paint.
 In the very beginning (the late 19th Century), the critique had a rather mocking attitude towards the technique used by Seurat and Signac – they were criticizing their practice, believing that the term “Pointillism” would have a pejorative connotation.
 However, history proved these sharp-penned pedantists wrong, while Pointillism entered the books as one of the most progressive art movements of the era.
 Introducing a completely new perception in the field of color studies, Pointillism has had a huge influence on various art movements, spanning from the end of the 19th century and the avant-garde throughout the 20th.

 Definition of the Style and Technique

 Pointillism describes a technique in which hundreds of small dots or dashes of pure color are applied to the canvas, or another surface, in order to create maximum luminosity.
-This technique relies on the ability of the eye and mind of the viewer to blend the color spots into a range of tones.
+This manner of creating art relies on the ability of the eye and mind of the viewer to blend the color spots into a range of tones.
 This technique is in sharp contrast to the traditional methods of blending pigments on a palette.
 It’s more similar to the four-color CMYK printing process used by some color printers (Cyan (blue), Magenta (red), Yellow, and Key (black)).
 If the composition is viewed from a certain distance, (supposedly three times the diagonal measurement) the dots of color give a richer and more subtle effect than can be achieved by conventional techniques.
 The subject-matter is not as important as dots in Pointillist compositions.
 It’s all about the dots and the image they create.
-Finally, the majority of Pointillism paintings has been done in oil paints.
-There are exceptions to the rule but they are scarcely to be found.
+Finally, the majority of Pointillism paintings have been done in oil paints.
+There are exceptions to the rule but they are scarcescarcely to be found.

 What is the Difference between Dotted Art and Pointillism?

 Terms dotted art and pointillism refer to the same thing.
-The only difference is that Pointillism is used more among art historians, art lovers and collectors, while the dotted art among wider public.
-Dotted art is popular among non-professional artists and there are many other artistic practices that use “dotted painting”.
+The only difference is that Pointillism is used more among art historians, art lovers and collectors, while the dotted art among a wider public.
+Dotted art is popular among non-professional artists and many other artistic practices use “dotted painting”.
 For example, Aboriginal art is, among many other things, known for its dotted paintings.
 Apart from these contextualizing differences, there isn’t much more to be said about differences between dotted art and Pointillism.

 Pointillism and Divisionism